 Making it a reality

-After everything arrived, it was time to solder the prototypes.
+After the PCBs and components arrived, it was time to solder the prototypes.

 I decided to leave the top half of the case off since I thought it would the keyboard too thick.
 Now, the shots of the completed prototype.